-All government entities are required to use the Government of South Australia logo as outlined in Premier and Cabinet Circular 025: Common Branding Policy and the Government of South Australia Branding Guidelines.
+All government entities are required to use the Government of South Australia logo as outlined in Premier and Cabinet Circular 005: Whole of Government Communication and Branding.

 However, there are occasions where a Government Entity requires a unique logo.
-The Chair of GCAC is responsible for approving Branding Exemption requests via the CAP, following Chief Executive (or equivalent) approval.
+The Chair of GCAC is responsible for approving Branding Exemption requests via on Launchpad, following Chief Executive (or equivalent) approval.